chris-belcher/electrum-personal-server/README.md

 * Download and install python3 and a Bitcoin full node version 0.16 or higher.
 Make sure you [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
+The Bitcoin node must have wallet enabled.

 * Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases) or clone the git repository.
 Enter the directory and rename the file `config.cfg_sample` to `config.cfg`.